-Davenport’s first recording, Remembering the Earth, a CD featuring twelve original solo piano pieces, received a nomination from Just Plain Folks, JPF, the largest independent association of music producers, for Best Instrumental of the Year for the track, Snow Carol.
-Music from his second CD, Christmas Wonder, a collection of twenty Christmas carols arranged for solo piano, was published by Morningstar Music Publisher as was Morning Has Broken, a collection of seven hymn arrangements.
-In 2009, Morningstar published a third arrangement collection of Christmas Wonder in addition to Darkness and Light, Seasonal Reflections for Piano.
+Davenport’s Remembering the Earth, a CD featuring twelve original solo piano pieces, received a nomination from Just Plain Folks, JPF, the largest independent association of music producers, for Best Instrumental of the Year for the track, Snow Carol.
+Music from his CD, Christmas Wonder, a collection of Christmas carols arranged for solo piano is available from Morningstar Music Publisher.
+Other collections available from Morningstar include Advent and Christmas Wonder, Set 3; Morning Has Broken; and Darkness and Light, Seasonal Reflections for Piano.

 Davenport’s major chamber music work, BYNA: Life Songs of a Southern Appalachian Woman of Cherokee Descent. was awarded a Meet the Composer grant from the Southern Arts Federation.
 Davenport and the BYNA ENSEMBLE were awarded an American Composer’s Forum ENCORE grant.